awsdocs/aws-doc-sdk-examples/aws-cfn/cross-service/resilient-workflow/README.md

   --capabilities CAPABILITY_NAMED_IAM
 ```

-After creating the stack, you can find the URL for the Load Balancer in the stack's parameters.
+After creating the stack, you can find the URL for the load balancer in the stack's parameters.

 ```
 aws cloudformation describe-stacks --stack-name resilience-demo --query 'Stacks[0].Outputs[?OutputKey==`LB`].OutputValue | [0]'